mm-zk/zkos-docs/running/README.md

 State as of 3 September 2025.

+Important -- make sure that you pick compatible versions of the system (as of writing - zkos-server 0.2.0 + zksync-airbender-prover 0.4.1).

 ## Running only sequencer locally

 Easy, no resources required, using local L1 and fake proofs.